munrocreations/own-it-quick/README.md

-# A Quick Start to Administer and Use **ownCloud** #
+#  Administer and Use **ownCloud** (A Quick Start Guide) #

-Administering and use **ownCloud** may seem complex at first, but over 25 million users succeed in working with this open source content collaboration platform.
-You can access your data where you are and know that is on a highly secure platform.
+With ownCloud, you can access your data where you are and know that is on a highly secure platform.
 This product runs on standard databases and web servers plus reliable enterprise operating systems such as Red Hat Enterprise Linux.
+Administering and using **ownCloud** may seem complex at first, but over 25 million users succeed in working with this open source content collaboration platform.

 ## Get Started ##
 To streamline your use of this product, the ***Quick Start Guide***  answers questions for two audiences: